sh1boot/sh1boot.github.io/drafts/ciscv.md

 Also, it opened up opportunities to hint at things that could be left out of direct ALU paths.
 Things like indirect branching via memory;
-which branch prediction (if you have it) would assume it knows how to do without seeing the data, and the data is only there to cancel the prediction after the fact if it was inconsistent.
+where branch prediction (when present) typically goes ahead with its decision without seeing the data, and the data is only there to cancel the prediction after the fact if it was inconsistent.

-Less painful was chaining with base-register operand.
-In particular filling the gap RISC-V leaves with `rb+k*ri` address generation which, it turns out, can be done via temporary register without need to save the intermediate result.
+Chaining with a base-register operand was less painful.
+In particular filling the gap RISC-V leaves with `rb+k*ri` address generation which, it turns out, can be done via temporary register without needing to save the intermediate result.

 ## Future work